woossi0/suite/docs/usermanual/source/qgis/installation/osx.rst

 QGIS is now installed, and can be run like any normal application.

+.. note:: :file:`QGIS.app` can be installed anywhere in the filesystem of your startup volume, not just in :file:`/Applications`, and it will still work correctly.
+However, you may have issues with the embedded GRASS installation, within :file:`QGIS.app`, if it is installed on other volumes.

 Uninstall
 ---------

-To uninstall QGIS, delete the icon from the :guilabel:`Applications` folder.
+To uninstall QGIS, delete the icon from the :guilabel:`Applications` folder, or from where it was installed.